ayagup/IndicWoff2/README.md

 *Being Monothick, it is easily legible.
 *Pleasing to the eye and can be deployed in a wide range of applications where readability is of prime importance.
 *Supports Rupee Symbol.

+###License
+OFL Lincese is applied to the above files.
+Please read LICENSE_OFL.txt for more details.